-Join Tim Grey for an in-depth discussion in this video Isolating colors with Hue/Saturation, part of Restoring Photos with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Isolating colors with Hue/Saturation, part of Photoshop CS6: Restoring Photos.

 As older photographs fade or experience color shifts over time, you might find that some of those changes impact certain colors more than other.
 For example, in this photo, the blues and cyans have shifted quite a bit, so that the shorts here and the stripes on the socks, look a little too cyan, rather than blue.
 And a bit oversaturated, whereas the rest of the colors, albeit a little faded with time, appear relatively normal.
 In this type of a situation, we can use the hue saturation adjustment to focus an effect on specific colors within the photo.